Charleston, New Zealand: History

 In November 1866 Fox made a rich strike at Brighton (now Tiromoana), about 10 miles south of Charleston, and in May 1867 a strike near Charleston itself precipitated the last real 'rush' on the West Coast.
 Brighton was a much bigger town at the start, but Charleston lasted longer and the two have been confused in places.
 In 1867 Brighton and its environs had 53 hotels while Charleston had 37.
 However, in 1975-79 remains of around 99 hotels where found by old bottle collectors in the Charleston area which have been documented, with the European hotel the last surviving hotel which was pulled down after the 100 year festivities around 1968.
 Hannahs shoe shop chain had the very first shop in Charleston in 1867.
 Marys hotel at the south end of the nine mile beach to the north of Charleston being said to be gateway to Charleston which was also pulled down around 1970.
-Open cast Coal mines replaced gold mining in Charleston with the Mowarts mine and latter the McGlockland mine which supplied coal to nearby Westport, Gold was still mined on the south end of the nine mile beach up till the late 1970s.
+Open cast Coal mines replaced gold mining in Charleston with the Mowarts mine and latter the McLaughlin mine which supplied coal to nearby Westport, Gold was still mined on the south end of the nine mile beach up till the late 1970s.

 In 1990s the seals from Cape Foulwind near Westport moved south to the Charleston coast and made camp at the mouth of the Bromielaw creek about 2 km south of Constant bay.
 Three ship wrecks have been located around the mouths of both Constant bay and its neighbour Joyce bay which are believed to be from the gold rush times.

 Charleston was the site for the first cement buildings in New Zealand; a Butter factory and a small house which still stands around 3 km south of Charleston next to Cake hill.
 The Waitakere / Nile river still has the Cement walls on the river of the old swing bridge which was the main road through the coast in 1899.
 Charleston is littered with old gold workings and one should watch for old mining shafts which are hidden throughout the area.
 Charleston has got coal, clay, and sandstone deposits which all have been mined over the years.
 Wellington's post master got a promotion to the Charleston Post office in 1867 which was a big step up in his career at the time.

 The Charleston school was moved to the Westport south school and the old school teacher's house (which still stands) was also the Charleston Police station and Charleston jail beforehand.

 The population of Charleston during the goldrush is often exaggerated with 30,000 or even 100,000 being mentioned.
 At the peak of the gold rush, the population of the entire West Coast is believed to have been only 35,000.
 The early 1867 census, at the peak of the Charleston rush, showed 5,000 on the entire Charleston field and 6,000 on the Brighton field ten miles to the south.